Skip to main content

 Summary

-• Use the HttpStatus class for custom status codes and isolated configurations.
+• Use the HttpStatus class when you need custom status codes and isolated configurations